Improwised/golang-api/pkg/kratos/readme.md

             ```SOME_NESTED_KEY_AND_ARRAY_1_ID=bar```

             In the case of Array, you'll have to specify it with indexing and with key value, if there are no key values just keep indexing.
 For more see the [documentation](https://www.ory.sh/docs/ecosystem/configuring#loading-configuration-from-environment-variables).
-    - For adding new fields to the Kratos config, you'll need to add it to the `kratos.yml` file and mention it in the `.env`` file.
+    - For adding new fields to the Kratos config, you'll need to add it to the `kratos.yml` file and mention it in the ```.env``` file.
 For a list of supported configurations, visit the [documentation](https://www.ory.sh/docs/kratos/reference/configuration)

-    - There is an endpoint(`/kratos/auth) for Kratos authentication in this boilerplate, inside your Kratos configuration, after registration and login hook you have to specify this endpoint URL.
+    - There is an endpoint(`/kratos/auth`) for Kratos authentication in this boilerplate, inside your Kratos configuration, after registration and login hook you have to specify this endpoint URL.
 For more see the [here](#how-kratos-integration-works).

+    - Same way there is an endpoint(`/kratos/update-user`)  for syncing user details between kratos and database on user details update from kratos.

     - For adding support of different oidc providers for social sign-in, You first need to add the jsonnet file inside `/pkg/kratos/oidc` folder.
 You can find the corresponding jsonnets and details [here](https://www.ory.sh/docs/kratos/social-signin/generic).